derekphilipau/derekau-gatsby-novela/content/posts/2019-01-04-color-search-in-glazy/index.md

 ---
-title: Color Search in Glazy
+title: "Color Search in Glazy"
-author: Derek Au
+author: "Derek Au"
 date: 2019-01-04
-hero:
+hero: ./images/Pantone2019.jpg
 excerpt:
-coverImage: "Pantone2019.jpg"

 ---

 Happy New Year!
 Wondering how to mix up a glaze of Living Coral, Pantone's official color of 2019?
 Use the Glazy color search!